konstructio/kubefirst-docs/docs/explore/terraform.md

 ### Automatic Plans With Atlantis

-Any pull request that includes a .tf file will prompt `atlantis` to wake up and run your Terraform plan.
-Atlantis will post the plan's result to your pull request as a comment within a minute or so.
+Any change request that includes a .tf file will prompt `atlantis` to wake up and run your Terraform plan.
+Atlantis will post the plan's result to your change request as a comment within a minute or so.

-Review and approve the pull request.
+Review and approve the change request.

-You can always run a new terraform plan by commenting directly in your pull request with the words `atlantis plan`.
+You can always run a new Terraform plan by commenting directly in your pull request with the words `atlantis plan`.

 ### Apply and Merge

-Add the comment `atlantis apply` in the approved merge request.
+Add the comment `atlantis apply` in the approved change request.
 This will prompt Atlantis to wake up and run your `terraform apply`.

-The apply results will be added to your pull request comments by Atlantis.
+The apply results will be added to your change request comments by Atlantis.

-If the apply is successful, your code will automatically be merged with master, your merge request will be closed, and the state lock will be removed in Atlantis.
+If the apply is successful, your code will automatically be merged with main, your change request will be closed, and the state lock will be removed in Atlantis.

 ## Managing Terraform State